 It’s a competition from Young Writers, encouraging secondary school pupils to be creative, and they had to write a mini-saga about strange events in just 100 words.

-“My story was entitled ‘The Dream’ and it was about having a second life – it was about being a grandad,” said student Leena Kayani.
+“My story was entitled ‘The Dream’ and it was about having a second life – it was about being a grandad,” said pupil Leena Kayani.
 “I was so proud to see my work published in a book.”

 Huzayfa Jariwala said: “Mine was entitled ‘What Went Wrong?’ and it was about a guy in school who steals things and is bitten by the caretaker and he doesn’t know what has happened to him.
 It was really exciting to see it in print.”